tbrlpld/100-days-of-code/rules.md

 # Rules of the 100 Days Of Code Challenge

 ## Main Commitment

-### *I will code for at least an hour every day for the next 100 days.*
+### I will code for at least an hour every day for the next 100 days
 I will be focused on the projects defined in [#100DaysOfWeb in Python](https://github.com/tbrlpld/100daysofweb-with-python-course/) by TalkPython and PyBites.

 ### Start Date
 October 16th, 2019.

 ## Additional Rules
-1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
+1. I will tweet about my progress every day (using the hashtag #100DaysOfCode)
 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress and add a link to the commit.
 4. I will update the [Log](log.md) with the day's progress and provide a link so that others can see my progress.